Oatlands House, Parramatta 1833-40

 1839

 * Percy Simpson is made Police Magistrate at Singleton, Patrick Plains, through until January 1843.
-Around this time he decides to sell Oatlands House and move his family north the Singleton, Patrick Plains.
+Around this time he decides to sell Oatlands House and move his family north to Singleton, Patrick Plains.

 - 20 February, Sydney Gazette: Colonial Secretary*s Office, Sydney, 19th February, 1839.
 His Excellency the Governor has been pleased to appoint Percy Simpson, Esquire, to be a Magistrate of the Territory, and Police Magistrate of Patrick's Plains, in the room of Charles Forbes, Esquire, To take effect on the 1st of March next.
 By His Excellency's Command, E. Deas Thomson.

-* 23 December, Sydney Herald: Accusation of impropriety by Percy Simpson in diverting convicts from the Hunter to Patrick Plains to assist with bringing in crops.
+* 23 December, Sydney Herald: Accusation of impropriety by Percy Simpson in diverting convicts from the Hunter to Patrick Plains to assist with the bringing in of his crops.

 1840